 We've ranked and reviewed hundreds of solar power companies from across the United States and gathered thousands of solar reviews from consumers to help you find the best solar companies in your area.

 Look for a solar company with positive reviews, lengthy warranties, sound financing options, high-quality products, and industry certifications and recognition.

 We recommend obtaining solar quotes from a variety of companies in order to find the right rooftop solar contractor for your needs.

-There are a variety of different types of solar companies out there that can help you to go green.
-Understanding the difference between these types of companies and what each one has to offer gives you a leg up when determining which company is best for you.
+A variety of different types of solar companies can help you to go green.
+Understanding the difference between these types of solar energy companies and what each one has to offer can help you determine which type of company you’re looking for.

 Solar manufacturers: These companies produce the solar equipment that is installed on your home.
-Most manufacturers do not provide solar panel installation or financing services.
+Most solar panel manufacturers do not provide solar panel installation or financing services.